Declare Major or Minor

 All majors offered in the Department of Justice Studies are impacted, which means that there are additional admissions criteria to declare one of these as your major.

 There are two open application periods each year for matriculated students who wish to change their major to Justice Studies or Forensic Science.
-The open application periods are October 15 to October 31 and March 1 to March 15.
+The open application period for Spring 2024 is from February 2nd to March 29th, they are reviewed once per month.
+Open application period for Fall 2025 are to be announced.

 Admission Criteria